 Aqua points out that if this is the way things are, she should have been in the bloody audience all along, and well… yeah!
 Remember what I said about poor decision making being a foundation of this games’ plots?
 I bet you that if I surveyed everyone that ever played or watched the scenes of BBS, we’d get a pretty good percentage of people who recognized it would be better to be part of the audience from the outset, plus a sarcastic subset that would never have considered it because you can’t be alive and part of the Olympus Coliseum audience, sheesh.
 Phil continues drilling a hole in my brain by making up bullshit to trick Aqua into staying for one more battle, but she’s eventually convinced when Zack and Hercules want to see this through as well.
 And you know?
 I haven’t given Willa Holland a single compliment in this entire affair, and that’s for good reason, but when she says she’ll finish what she started, it sounds firm but spiteful.
 Maybe it’s just me, maybe I’ve got something in my ear, but she has some great deliveries just around the corner and I can’t help but think Willa was starting to get into Aqua’s head and realized just how short her fuse was burning.

 Hercules is dismissed to go train to remove him from the upcoming scene, and Aqua is left alone with Zack and gets a chance to interview him.
 Zack gives a summary of the events of Terra’s trip that shows just how poorly Kingdom Hearts fares in summation: “This dude named Hades tried to make Terra his pawn of darkness, and he used me to do it!”
-I make it a serious, serious point never to try to describe fantasy or sci fi with in-universe terms, because they never sound anything but ridiculous out of context.
+I make it a serious, serious point never to try to describe fantasy or sci fi to outsiders or newcomers with in-universe terms, because they never sound anything but ridiculous out of context.
 Assuming the work is genuinely any good, the fact that one feels the need to mention in-universe terms generally shows that one doesn’t understand the core of the work, and conversely, if one can’t summarize a work without using in-universe terms more confusing than a proper name, I suspect the work is not very good either.
 But that’s just half of my problem with Zack’s summation, the other half lying with the word “dude.”
 Be honest with me: would you really pay any more attention to a product that just casually jumps from casual language to stupidly world-specific terms that sound ludicrous out of context?
 Like, imagine Gandalf taunting the Balrog: “You cannot pass!
 The dark fire will not avail you, Flame of Udun!
 It’s unrighteous, bro!
 Go back to the shadow!”

 Since “dude” is in-character and “pawn of darkness” is not, “pawn of darkness” is ultimately the source of both problems, and should have been made to fit Zack’s voice.

 Zack also mentions that he was possessed, and Aqua becomes conflicted by his brother’s now-inconsistent behaviour, stealing hearts one world and rescuing them on another.
 They part and meet again in the arena, where Zack vows to fight Terra again “fair and square.”
 Aqua replies: “The friendship between boys.
-It almost makes me jealous,” and Willa makes Aqua sound so sarcastic that I can’t help but laugh every time.
+It almost makes me jealous,” and Willa makes Aqua sound so sarcastic and ticked at the general situation that I can’t help but laugh every time.
 She obviously wasn’t supposed to, since this seems meant as a parallel to her brothers, but she does and it’s hilarious.
 Her follow-up, “Let’s fight!” sounds more annoyed and worn down than eager, as if she’s just going to get this over with and go on with her life, poor Aqua.